What Really Counts?

 So we have a lot of data.
 But do we know what matters in this mess of numbers and metrics?
-What actually counts when we talk about whether or not we’re see increased user interaction with a given product or service?
-Are click-through rates or downloads really indicative of how likely it is your service will exist next year?
-Let’s assume you have a mature product: How do you know what customers want in the next iteration?
-What measurements will you use to help your solution move to the next level (whatever that may be – it’s all relative.)
+What really matters when we talk about whether we are increasing user engagement with a given product or service?
+Are click-through rates or downloads really indicative of how likely your service is to appear next year?
+Let’s assume you have a mature product: how do you know what customers want in the next iteration?
+What measurements will you use to help take your solution to the next level (whatever it is – it’s all relative.)

-Data is dangerous when we use it incorrectly – and that’s very easy to do: Metrics that mattered when a product was in beta, probably aren’t relevant for a years-old solution with a solid customer base.
-Indeed, we need to identify which metrics will matter when, and among that short list, what will be the single metrics that defines a solution’s success in the wild.
+Data is dangerous when we abuse it – and it’s very easy to do: When a product is in beta the metrics may not be relevant to a year-old solution with a solid customer base.
+In fact, we need to identify which metrics to shortlist and which will be the single metric that defines the success of a solution in the wild.

 What is that One Metric That Matters (OMTM)?

-Steve Glaveski, entrepreneur and founder, put together a nice table of metrics highlighting which metrics might be used at which stage of hypothetical Innovation Program at a corporation.
-Of the many listed in each stage, the OMTM framework demands you select just one to track obsessively, and make decisions on.
+Steve Glosky, entrepreneur and founder, has put together a nice table of metrics describing which metrics can be used at what stage of the hypothetical innovation program in a corporation.
+Out of the many steps listed in each step, the OMTM framework demands that you obsessively pick just one to track and decide on it.

 What happens once you’ve identified your One Metric?
 You measure it!
 You’re free to track other metrics too, but the One Metric becomes your North Star.
 As things mature (or reverse course), change what that metric should be for the various stage.
 Glaveski summarizes, and suggests themes for each stage of growth (again, for that hypothetical Innovation Program):

-Because your initiative or product may be different, the above tables may not apply to you.
-Still, the concepts remain the same: Cutting data noise from signal, and investing in that sensing and responding to that signal, will empower you to make impactful decisions for product growth.
-You’ll chase non-important numbers less, and see true progress where it counts.
+Since your initiative or product may be different, the above tables may not apply to you.
+Nevertheless, the concepts remain the same: cutting data noise from signals, and investing in that sensing and responding to that signal, will empower you to make impactful decisions for product development.
+Reduce the search for non-significant numbers, and see real progress where it matters.